open-aviation/tangram/docs/architecture/planes.md

 - the Python implementation is used for development and quick implementations of improvements,
 - the stable Rust implementation is used as a _production_ version.

+## Testing

+There is no dedicated test suite for `planes` at the moment.
+However, you can verify its functionality by running the full tangram stack and checking if aircraft are being tracked and displayed correctly on the map interface.
+You can also monitor the Redis channels to see if state vector updates are being published as expected.